-Date: April 13, 2021
+Date: April 27, 2021

-Re: Resolution 2021-18: Continuing measures to protect public health
+Re: Resolution 2021-20: Continuing measures to protect public health

-SUMMARY: On March 1, 2021 the local Risk Level was reduced to Medium and remains at Medium to date.
+SUMMARY: The local Risk Level was increased to High on April 12, 2021 due to potential widespread exposure on April 10, 2021.
+Council chose to not change the protective measures as a result of this increased level, but instead continued monitoring the situation.
+As of the drafting of this memo there has not been a local outbreak associated with the exposure.
 Focus remains on what we can do to protect the health of our community and not overwhelm our health care system.
 By doing so, we also protect our local economy.
 We have demonstrated that mitigation strategies work, and it is important that we remain diligent in our efforts.
 Additional the vaccine availability is on the rise, and now all those over the age of 16 are eligible for the vaccine.
 This resolution continues the community wide protective measures currently in place.